openops/mom/README.md

 Matters of Minutes
 ==================

-A time tracking tool designed to keep track of you just like a mom.
+A time tool designed to keep track of you just like a mom.

 ## Philosophy

 The goal is to create an application that is completely Decentralized.
 Seperating all our concerns creates an application that can grow well in the open source community.
 By using tools that can help us enforce this practice we hope to get a better understanding on creating apps that are very clear and readable by someone looking to contribute.